 What Was in the Drinking Water at Camp Lejeune?

-There were two main volatile organic compounds (VOCs) that were found to have contributed to the contamination injuries: trichloroethylene (TCE) and perchloroethylene (PCE).
+According to the Environmental Protection Agency (EPA), there were two main volatile organic compounds (VOCs) that were found to have contributed to the contamination injuries: trichloroethylene (TCE) and perchloroethylene (PCE).
 TCE and PCE are dry cleaning solvents and degreasers linked to cancers, including Hodgkin’s disease and non-Hodgkin’s lymphoma.

 Who Can Get Benefits for Camp Lejeune Water Contamination

 Any service member or members of their family who were stationed at Camp Lejeune and developed a qualifying condition can file for benefits.
 There have been cases where spouses and children of Marines stationed at Camp Lejeune became ill and died due to toxic water exposure.
 Injured parties at Camp Lejeune include: